gxjansen/skywatch/README.md

 - `MONGODB_URI`: MongoDB connection string
 - `PORT`: Server port (default: 3000)
 - `AUTO_IMPORT`: Enable automatic follower import on startup (true/false)

+Optional rate limit configuration:
+- `RATE_LIMIT_AUTH`: Percentage of auth rate limit to use (0.0 to 1.0, default: 1.0)
+- `RATE_LIMIT_FOLLOWS`: Percentage of follows/profile rate limit to use (0.0 to 1.0, default: 1.0)
+- `RATE_LIMIT_UNFOLLOW`: Percentage of unfollow rate limit to use (0.0 to 1.0, default: 1.0)
+- `RATE_LIMIT_GENERAL`: Percentage of general API rate limit to use (0.0 to 1.0, default: 1.0)

+[Rest of the README content...]

 4. Build the project:
 ```bash